kylephillips/wp-nested-pages/readme.txt

 = 1.6.4 =
 * Text domain updated to wp-nested-pages in compliance with wordpress.org translation requirments
+* Custom columns are now supported.
+Visit Settings > Nested Pages > Post Types to enable and order custom columns for each post type.
+Columns made available through the appropriate WordPress filters are available for selection, along with any taxonomies enabled for the post type.
 * Additional bug fixes in front end redirects that were causing duplicate slugs to be unreliable

 = 1.6.3 =